-My internship with play4REAL started after the creation of the second build.
-I playtested this build and gave feedback to the team on bugs and possible suggestions to enhance the game.
+My internship with the play4REAL XR Lab started in the spring semester of my junior year.
+One of the first tasks I had was to playtest the second build of the game using the VR headset.
+After the playtest, I gave feedback to the team on bugs and possible suggestions to enhance the game.
 Some suggestions included:

--Adjusting the characters' personalities (with a greater focus on Anthony to be more likable).
+-Adjusting the characters' personalities (with a greater focus on Mike's friend, Anthony, being more likable).

--Character placement in the cafeteria so the player can have one on one interactions.
-This helped with worldbuilding, exploring the environment, and learning more about each character.
+-Character placement in the cafeteria segment so the player can have one-on-one interactions with specific characters.
+These small details helped with worldbuilding, exploring the environment, and learning more about each character.

-I was in charge of editing the character's dialogue so that it would be engaging for an adolescent demographic.
-My tasks included rewriting scripts with new plot developments and connecting choice-based dialogue to the right sections.
-Google Docs and Excel were used to manage the dialogue.
+I assisted in editing the character's dialogue to be engaging for an adolescent demographic.
+My tasks included rewriting scripts with new plot developments and connecting choice-based dialogue decisions to the correct responses.

 I also helped in developing the character Yumi, Mike's childhood friend.
-Yumi struggles with a vaping addiction and the player must learn how to educate Yumi on the dangers of e-cigarettes.
-The team created Yumi to help students find resources if they or someone they knew was struggling with addiction.
+Yumi struggles with a vaping addiction, so the player must learn how to educate Yumi on the dangers of e-cigarettes.
+Talking to Yumi helped students find resources if they or someone they knew was struggling with addiction.
 Communicating with Yumi also helped to reinstate the facts the player learns about vaping through verbal repetition.

 I helped in researching JUUL/e-cigarettes.
 The research focused on the effects of e-cigarettes on students and how one can become addicted.
-This is seen in the classroom activity where the player interacts with a JUUL advertisement to see how the ad is aimed at a young demographic.
+To help communicate this information to the player, they can interact with a JUUL advertisement to see how the ad aims to a young demographic.
 This activity uses visual education techniques to teach players how an ad can affect a student's mind.

-I also researched the effects of cannabis vaping shown in the party scene where Mike is talking to Matthew, the JUUL pod dealer.
-Matthew tries to convince Mike that vaping cannabis can help him relax.
-It's up to the player to shut him down; the player can tell Matthew about the legality of dealing marijuana to underaged kids or the effects it has on students, which includes nausea, anxiety, and hallucinations.
+I also researched the effects of cannabis vaping.
+When talking with Matthew, the JUUL pod dealer, he tries to convince the player to try cannabis vaping.
+The player must refuse the peer pressure.
+Players can tell Matthew about the legality of dealing marijuana to underage kids.
+They can also explain the effects marijuana has on students, such as nausea, anxiety, and hallucinations.